safiyamak/Butterfly/README.md

-# Butterf!ly - Autoimmune Symptom Tracker
+# Butterfly - Autoimmune Symptom Tracker

 Butterfly is a prototype iOS app developed in Swift using UIKit.
 The app serves as an autoimmune symptom tracker, allowing users to monitor and record their symptoms related to mind and energy levels.